Article compliments of ReVision Energy and written by Fred Greenhalgh.

 OK, So Why Not Just Build More Pipeline?

 Traditionally, natural gas pipeline expenditures have been financed by long-term contracts secured by gas local distribution companies (LDCs) which are a simple private market arrangement; one party agrees to make a long-term commitment to purchase capacity at an agreed-upon rate, and another party then funds the project.

 Because the LDCs have pre-paid access to capacity, they get preferred access to the (limited) natural gas supply, whereas utility companies (who burn gas for electricity) have to purchase it at ‘spot’ rates set on a day-ahead basis.
 The spot price is dictated by available capacity left over from the heating sector, so, when the capacity left over gets scarce, the price goes up.

 Utility companies are prohibited from entering into the same long-term contracts that LDCs enter into, and here enters the alternative proposal from the New England governors and ISO-NE (the operator of New England’s power grid) that a new way of funding natural gas pipeline – with public funds – be established.

-We find it worth noting that in October, 2014, the staff of Maine’s PUC concluded that Maine electric ratepayers “shouldn’t be charged up to $75 million a year to help pay for natural gas pipeline expansion in New England … because cost would exceed the potential benefits.”
+We find it worth noting that in October 2014, the staff of Maine’s PUC concluded that Maine electric ratepayers “shouldn’t be charged up to $75 million a year to help pay for natural gas pipeline expansion in New England … because the cost would exceed the potential benefits.”

 Influencers in the energy space appear to agree with this conclusion.
 Power Options, the leading energy buying consortium in Massachusetts, concluded that the ISO-NE proposed tariff-design “is not designed in a fair or transparent manner” (See: An Expedient Solution to New England’s Natural Gas Constraints).